 Beyond direct selection on root traits in pure stand varieties, which could be challenging to implement, mixing varieties could be another solution to resolve belowground TOCs.
 This solution would allow to benefit from other known positive effects of genetic diversity at the same time (e.g., improved disease control, Wolfe, 1985; Mundt et al., 1995; Zhu et al., 2000; Finckh and Wolfe, 2006)).
-Our study suggests that highly competitive varieties could benefit from relaxed belowground competition in varietal mixtures, which could translate into overyielding through positive selection effects.
-Conveniently, the choice of the varieties could be guided by their root projected area measured in monoculture.
+Our study suggests that highly competitive varieties could benefit from relaxed belowground competition in varietal mixtures, which could translate into overyielding.
+Conveniently, the choice of the varieties could be guided by their root projected area measured in pure stands.
 Of course, the effect of relaxed competition at the seedling stage on final grain yield would still need to be validated in field trials.
-This means that promoting complementarity effects between varieties is not the only way to reduce competition and may only work for some traits, such as phenological traits (Fletcher et al., 2019; Lowry et al., 2020) or traits related to light interception (Su et al., 2024).
+Yet, in our particular experimental set-up, previous studies have already shown that the biomass of the seedling measured in the phenotyping platform after three weeks of growth was negatively correlated with grain yields measured on the same varieties in the field (Colombo et al. 2022), suggesting that higher seedling biomass is indeed detrimental for final yields in comparable conditions.
+This means that promoting phenotypic differences between varieties is not the only way to reduce competition and may only work for some traits, such as phenological traits (Fletcher et al., 2019; Lowry et al., 2020) or traits related to light interception (Su et al., 2024).

 Supplementary Data